 Jerry & Sewell, an adaptation of Jonathan Tulloch’s ‘The Season Ticket’ by Jamie Eastlake.
 29th March – 10th April

 Antony Gormley’s angel looked down on the lads, “She’ll see us through, she’ll help us.
-The guardian angel of fucking toe rags.”
+The guardian angel of toe rags.”
 Two lads.
 One mission.
 Belta.
 Based on Jonathan Tulloch’s ‘The Season Ticket’, adapted by Jamie Eastlake.
 Sewell and Gerry live in Gateshead.
 Theirs seems the perfect partnership.
 Sewell is physically strong; Gerry is small but crafty.
 Neither has attended school for a long time.
 Both are broke, and both love one thing, Newcastle United.
 An exciting adaptation featuring puppetry, live music and a purely belter tale of epic proportions.

 Eng-er-land by Hannah Kumari